 Build And Design

-The concentric circle design is gone which has been a signature style for Asus Devices (even found on laptops).
-The plain look is classy and reminds of the dark grey OnePlus 3.
+The signature concentric circle design is gone.
+Replaced by a plain look that is modern and classy.
+It reminds of the dark grey OnePlus 3.

-In comparison to my daily driver Samsung Galaxy S7 it is 4 grams lighter and 0.7 mm more in thickness.
-Samsung S7 has just 3000 mAH battery capacity compared to 4100 on the new Zenfone 3 Max.
-It is praise worthy that Asus has been able to use a large size battery, in this sleek device.
+In comparison to my daily driver Samsung Galaxy S7, it is 4 grams lighter and 0.7 mm more in thickness.
+However, the S7 has just 3000 mAH battery capacity compared to 4100 on the new Zenfone 3 Max.
+It is praiseworthy that Asus has been able to fit a large size battery, in this sleek device.

-Overall the built quality and finish on the smartphone is top notch and one of the best in it’s price segment.
+Overall the build quality and finish on the smartphone is top-notch, and one of the best in its price segment.

-Lets Check Some Close Shots for the Asus Zenfone 3 Max.
+Let’s Check Some Close Shots of the Asus Zenfone 3 Max.

-Metallic Aluminum Back Cover with Speaker Grill at the rear Side below the Asus Logo.
-Finger print Scanner is placed below the rear camera.
-On the Side there is Sim and Micro-sd Card Tray.
+Further, the Fingerprint scanner is located under the rear camera.
+On the Side, there is Sim and Micro-sd Card Tray.

 Asus has still kept the concentric design on the power and the volume rocker button.

-Asus has also added a 2.5 D glass on top of the screen and it perfectly merges in the metal frame.
-The 2.5 D curve glass enhances the looks of the device greatly.
-A must have in modern smartphones.
+Also, Asus has added a 2.5 D glass on top of the screen, and it perfectly merges in the metal frame.
+The 2.5 D curve glass enhances the looks of the device substantially.
+A must-have in modern smartphones.

-The smartphone is powered by the Mediatek 6737T processor which is a 64 Bit Quad Core SOC clocked at 1.25 GHz.
-There is 32 Gb of storage out of which around 24 GB is available for user, rest of the space is occupied by the Asus bloatware and the operating system.
+Next, the phone is powered by the Mediatek 6737T processor that is a 64-Bit Quad-Core SOC clocked at 1.25 GHz.
+There is 32 GB of storage out of which around 24 GB is available for the user, rest of the space is taken by the Asus bloatware and the operating system.

 Software and UI

-The smartphone runs on the Android Marshmallow 6.0 and there is Zen UI.
+Furthermore, it runs on the Android Marshmallow 6.0, and there is Zen UI.
 The Zen UI has got improved over the course of last 6 months when we experienced it on the older Zenfone Max.
 It looks less cluttered and more thoughtfully designed.

-There are some good Apps pre-installed in the Zen UI, which I would prefer to have in any smartphone, like the in-built mobile manager.
-The mobile manager helps you set up smartphone performance and offer battery saving mode, clean up and RAM Boost.
-It also allows to change App permissions and do a lot more of smartphone management.
-A really useful App.
+Apps like mobile manager are pre-installed in the Zen UI, that I would prefer to have on any smartphone.
+The mobile manager helps you setup smartphone performance and offer battery saving mode, clean up storage and boost ram.

-There is also a Mini movie maker App which allows you to make a mini movies from images / videos with-in seconds.
-It is a fast tool for sharing those great moments on social media without spending too many hours in editing.
+It is a fast tool for sharing great moments on social media without spending too many hours in editing.

 Let’s check some of the Benchmark scores and Gaming performance for CPU and GPU.

-Antutu Benchmark Score – The Mediatek 6737T managed to get a 30,000 score on the Antutu benchmark which is egregiously low even when compared to the older Asus Zenfone Max powered by the Snapdragon 615. (scored – 40,000).
+Antutu Benchmark Score – The Mediatek 6737T managed to get a 30,000 score on the Antutu benchmark that is egregiously low even compared to the older Asus Zenfone Max powered by the Snapdragon 615. (scored – 40,000).

-Geek Benchmark Score – The Asus Zenfone 3 Max (ZC520TL) scored only 570 on single thread performance and scored 1503 on mutli-thread performance.
-The older Zenfone Max scored 700 on single thread performance and 3017 on the multi thread performance.
+Geek Benchmark Score – The Asus Zenfone 3 Max (ZC520TL) scored only 570 on single-thread performance and 1503 on multi-thread test.

 Gaming Asphalt 8 and Modern Combat 5

-We Played Asphalt 8 and Modern Combat 5 on the Asus Zenfone 3 Max (ZC520TL) and to my surprise both the games were easily playable on the smartphone.
+We Played Asphalt 8 and Modern Combat 5 on the Asus Zenfone 3 Max (ZC520TL) and to my surprise both the games were easily playable.
 Thanks to the HD (1280*720) display there was no lag while gaming.
-If the smartphone would have had a 1080P display there would have been more pixels to push for the GPU and performance would have suffered.
-I also tested the Modern Combat 5 without any issues and game play was smooth.

 Review Asus Zenfone 3 Max (ZC520TL) – UX Camera Gaming

-The call quality was also decent no concerns there.
+Furthermore, the call quality is also decent, no concerns.
 I have not been able to test for the VOLTE calls on the JIO sim as there was some issue with my sim card.
-Though for LTE on Airtel and 3G on Idea Cellular it worked fine.
+However, for LTE on Airtel and 3G on Idea Cellular, it worked fine.

-We tested the rear 13 Mega pixel camera in different scenarios and below are some of the images.
-Also check the link for full sized images to get a better understanding.
+Next, I tested the rear 13 Megapixel camera in different scenarios and below are some of the images.
+Also, check the link for full-sized pictures to get a better understanding.

-The good thing about this camera is most images clicked were okay, the problem with most budget devices is that they fail to get right exposure or focus, like we saw on the Le 1S, which had a terrible camera.
+The good thing about this camera is most images clicked were okay, the problem with most budget devices is that they fail to get right exposure or focus as we saw on the Le 1S, that has a terrible camera.